 Living in retirement

 If you’ve already retired, here are some ways to make your money last longer:

 - Take control of your finances.
 There are several strategies that could help boost your cash flow.
 Read about how to manage your money in retirement.

 - Use your savings to invest.
-Another way to boost income is to invest yours savings in shares, property, cash, fixed income or managed funds.
+Another way to boost income is to invest your savings in shares, property, cash, fixed income, managed funds or growth bonds.
 Be aware though that any earnings will be subject to tax.
 Find out more about investing and how to make your money work for your future.

 - Know your entitlements.
 Find out what benefits you are entitled to in retirement.
 For example, your Pensioner Concession Card entitles you to reduced cost medicines under the Pharmaceutical Benefits Scheme, and depending on which state you live in, you could receive reduced rates on water and energy bills, car registration and public transport.

 Finding ways to reduce debt and increase your cash flow in retirement can be a complex and time-consuming task.
 If you’d like help with working out what’s right for you, you can find an adviser or contact us on 131 267 so we can find someone to help you.